Charity for All

 1. Within Reach:

-levels of justice toward neighbor.
+points out two levels of justice toward neighbor.
 In the first level, he tells the tax collectors

 and soldiers to be content with the money that comes their way rightfully.
-The second level goes further.
-It demands
+The second level goes

 2. Open to All:

-approach John the Baptist for advice.
+all sorts approach John the Baptist for advice.
 He responds to them all.
 They hunger for meaning.

 They want to repent.
 Those same people are with us today.
 Maybe they are fallen-away Catholics, or

 Evangelicals, or Jews, or Muslims, or even atheists.
 They too seek meaning in their lives.
 All of

 them, whether or not they realize it, seek Christ, who "fully reveals man to man himself" (Gaudium

 et Spes, 22).
 Have I been willing to share that "secret" with others?
 Are there areas of my life

 where I shy away from talking about religion?
 The office?
 The mall?
 The dinner table?
-John the Baptist wouldn’t
+John the

-John wants to prepare the people for the arrival of the Messiah.
-Without hearts open to others, they
+and justice John wants to prepare the people for the arrival of the Messiah.
+Without hearts open to

+my charity?
 The key to finding myself demands that I look first to serve God and

 commandment: Love one another as I have loved you,